Criticism of SUVs: Marketing practices

+SUVs are classified as light trucks in the United States.
+In many cases, vehicles classified under "light trucks" can avoid certain fuel economy regulations and size regulations—often called a "light truck exemption".
+Thus, this loophole has led to the mass upselling and marketing of SUVs, with many viewing it as a corporate scam designed to increase profit margins for the auto industry, particularly for the Big Three in the United States.

+In Australia, a tax loophole exists for commercial vehicles designed mainly for carrying goods, defined as a car that can carry twice the weight in payload than it can carry in people.
+This requirement is met by almost every dual-cab ute on the market meets, and there is no requirement for primarily commercial use.
+The NRMA, an insurance company who advocates for motorists, recommends to "Buy a ute" to avoid paying extra tax.

+In Australia, Great Wall Motor (GWM) launched an advertising campaign for a new ute (an Australian type of pickup truck) in 2025 with the tagline "Be More Tank".
+This advertising campaign was rolled out in Sydney among record road fatalities in New South Wales, Australia, including a 5 year old girl who was killed by a footpath outside her school by a ute.
+Thinkerbell, the advertising agency responsible, also used weapon-like rhetoric in announcing their work, stating "The launch arms Australians and New Zealanders with a powerful vehicle".
+Safe streets groups in Australia criticised this campaign, though SUVs and utes remain popular in the country.

+The most recent statistics published in Australia found that deaths in crashes involving a light commercial vehicle have risen 28.5 percent year-on-year, 16 times faster than the rise in crashes involving passenger cars.

 Fuel economy

 The recent growth of SUVs is sometimes given as one reason why the population has begun to consume more gasoline than in previous years.
 SUVs generally use more fuel than passenger vehicles or minivans with the same number of seats.
 Additionally, SUVs up to 8,500 pounds GVWR are classified by the US government as light trucks, and thus are subject to the less strict light truck standard under the Corporate Average Fuel Economy (CAFE) regulations, and SUVs which exceed 8,500 pounds GVWR have been entirely exempt from CAFE standards.
 This provides less incentive for US manufacturers to produce more fuel-efficient models.

 As a result of their off-road design SUVs may have fuel-inefficient features.
 High profile increases wind resistance and greater mass require heavier suspensions and larger drivetrains, which both contribute to increased vehicle weight.
 Some SUVs come with tires designed for off-road traction rather than low rolling resistance.